Cold Sore Treatment Cost · 2026 Pricing

 When a Cold Sore Belongs in Telehealth vs. In-Person

-Good fit for telehealth
+Good fit for a video visit

-- Prodromal symptoms — tingling, itching, or burning before blister formation
+- Prodromal symptoms, tingling, itching, or burning before blister formation

 - Known recurrent herpes labialis seeking episodic treatment